-Neither dextrose nor maltodextrin are natural, traditional, or good to consume.
+Neither dextrose nor maltodextrin is natural, traditional, or good to consume.
 Both are devoid of nutritional value beyond calories, which modern people tend to get in abundance as it is.

 As mentioned above, food manufacturers almost exclusively use Roundup Ready GM crops to make them too.
-This adds further risks from excessive chemical residues.
+This adds further risk for side effects from excessive chemical residues.
 Glyphosate is the most insidious of these.

 Despite not a single positive thing to say about dextrose and maltodextrin, they are not the most concerning component of Splenda and other artificial sweeteners containing sucralose.